 Haiti and Switzerland maintain close relations, with a particularly strong commitment from Switzerland at the civil society level.
 An important factor linking the two countries is the French language.
 Following the 2010 and 2021 earthquakes and various natural disasters (hurricanes) in 2016 and 2017, Switzerland supported Haiti with humanitarian aid.

 The Swiss representation in Port-au-Prince was upgraded to an embassy in July 2011.
 Initially focusing primarily on international cooperation, its programmes and projects now include humanitarian aid, development cooperation, human security and cooperation as part of the community of French-speaking countries.

-A large number of Swiss non-governmental organisations are active in Haiti, some 20 of which have joined forces in the association 'Plate-Forme Haïti de Suisse'.
+A large number of Swiss NGOs are active in Haiti, some 20 of which have joined forces in the association 'Plate-Forme Haïti de Suisse'.

 Cooperation in education, research and innovation

-Researchers in Haiti can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers who are citizens of Haiti can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.